 Potential of bacteriophage application as an intervention strategy against Salmonella in pigs

 Bacteriophage (phage) lysate was used for reducing the dissemination of Salmonella in pigs.
-The phage lysate was administrated into pigs beginning 1 hour after challenge for 2-hour duration.
-Three hours postchallenge, pigs were killed and necropsied.
+The phage lysate was administrated into pigs beginning 1 hour after challenge for 2 hours duration.
+Three hours post challenge, pigs were killed and necropsied.
 The numbers of Salmonella were enumerated in various tissue samples.
-Administration of the phage lysate lowered the numbers of Salmonella by 2 logs compared with controls in the colon and cecum contents.
-It suggests that use of phage could be considered as an alternative intervention strategy against Salmonella in pigs at the preharvest stage with further studies.
+Administration of the phage lysate lowered the numbers of Salmonella by 2 logs as compared to controls in the colon and cecum contents.
+It suggests that use of phage could be considered as an alternative intervention strategy against Salmonella in pigs at the pre-harvest stage with further studies.